daefery/doctie/README.md

 - Doctor Info can be modified to add some extra object such as doctor by category(Dental or General) and other related info instead of simple one
 - Patient Profile : can be have medical history, so the doctor can see through that info using the app
 - Doctor List & Booking List endpoints can using pagination for performance matter
+- Multi language using localization because the user might be coming from different region
+- theme switch, web have 2 themes light and dark

 ### `Assumptions`